Cognigy/Documentation/docs/ai/installation/AI-login.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.27.0-blue.svg)](../../release-notes/earlier-versions/cognigy-ai-pre-4.30.md)

-If your login fails because you didn't include an `organizationId` in the login URL, you receive an email with login links for each organization you belong to.
+If your login fails because you didn't include `organizationId` in the login URL, you receive an email with login links for each organization you belong to.

-The login links in the email redirect you to the Cognigy.AI login page with the `organizationId` of the respective organization in the URL.
+The login links in the email redirect you to the Cognigy.AI login page with the `organizationId` parameter of the respective organization in the URL.

 ## Log Out